kirenz/mssql-example/README.md

    ```bash
    code .
    ```

+   You can also open the folder manually from within VS Code.

    Open the new `.env` file and replace the placeholder values with the SQL Server hostname, database, username, password, driver, and any TLS requirements provided by your instructor.

 5. Test the SQL example script (you may use the integrated terminal in VS Code or your previous terminal window)